jordan-simonovski/jordansimonov-ski/content/posts/devops-enterprise-one.md

 date: 2017-03-12T11:50:20+11:00
 ---

-# DevOps & Enterprise — Introducing Cultural Change to Big Organisations

-## How introducing DevOps and SRE within the constraints of your organisation can help you win battles in your fight for better IT Operations.
+*How introducing DevOps and SRE within the constraints of your organisation can help you win battles in your fight for better IT Operations.*

 _(Apologies for my overuse of gifs.
 I like to break up my text with a gif every now and then)._